yerimoh/yerimoh/README.md

 - 👋 Hi, I’m yerimoh
 - 👀 I’m interested in ML,DL
-- 🌱 I’m currently learning OpenCv
+- 🌱 I’m currently learning OpenCv\V
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me bora3328@naver.com